kovid-r/cassandra-nodejs-weatherapi/README.md

 You can configure the following values in the `default.json` file.

 1. `requestBatchSize` - Number of place codes, cities, or locations you want to fetch in a single batch.
-This defaults to 2000.
 2. `insertBatchSize` - Number of records you want to insert into Cassandra in a single batch.
-This, too, defaults to 2000.
 3. `language` - It is a mandatory field required in the `GET` request by the WeatherAPI.com API.
 It defaults to `en`.
 Use the [official documentation](https://www.weatherapi.com/docs/) to get more information about other supported languages.
-4. `getWeatherDataFreqMs` - This field signifies how frequently (in ms) do you want to get data from WeatherAPI.com It currently defaults to 100 ms.
+4. `getWeatherDataFreqMs` - This field signifies how frequently (in ms) do you want to get data from WeatherAPI.com.
 5. `getWeatherDataDurationMs`: Similarly, this field signifies how long do you want the Node.js application to run and fetch weather data for.
-It currently defaults to 100 minutes, or 6000000 ms.

 You can configure the location of the weather information you want to fetch in the `development.json` file using one or more of the the following options (the list/array in the JSON can be heterogeneous) to populate the `placeCodes` key.